Surprising reasons why you have bad breath

 You are eating mints to combat it (sugar makes it worse)

-If you are eating mints containing sugar to make your mouth feel fresher, the bacteria in your mouth will feed off the sugar, creating more plaque and ultimately decay.
+If you eat mints containing sugar to make your mouth feel fresher, the bacteria in your mouth will feed off the sugar, creating more plaque and ultimately decay.
 Decay itself can smell, but if you develop cavities as a result, these can trap food which stagnates and causes its own offensive smell.
-It would be advisable to ensure any mints/chewing gum is sugar free – in fact, chewing sugar free gum stimulates saliva flow and can actually really help if your mouth is dry.
+It would be advisable to ensure any mints/chewing gum is sugar-free – in fact, chewing sugar-free gum stimulates saliva flow which can help if your mouth is dry.

 You have sinus issues